 Both scanners connect to the car’s ECU wirelessly via Bluetooth.
 They are OBD2 Bluetooth adapters, which means that they interface the ECU with a smartphone or computer.
 You can then run diagnostics straight from the phone or computer.

 Just in case you’re wondering, both the OBDLink MX+ and OBDLink LX use Bluetooth version 3.0 with 128-bit data encryption.
 It’s not only sufficiently fast, but it’s secure as well.
 Plus, you can get a stable connection from 262 feet away from the car.
 Therefore, whichever of the two you pick, you can enjoy (almost) unlimited mobility as you run diagnostics on a vehicle.

-There isn’t any difference in the types of vehicles that are covered by the OBDLink MX+ and OBDLink LX.
-Both scan tools are designed for OBD2 cars, light trucks and SUVs.
-Although they are compatible with domestic (American) and foreign (European and Asian) vehicles, they don’t work on any electric or hybrid cars.
+There isn’t any difference in the types of vehicles covered by the OBDLink MX+ and OBDLink LX.
+Both scan tools are designed for OBD2 cars, light trucks, and SUVs.
+Although they are compatible with domestic (American) and foreign (European and Asian) vehicles, they don’t work on electric or hybrid cars.

 Check Engine Light Diagnostics